bitakshat/Name-Generator/README.md

-#Name Generator programme
-New update!--
-*New features*
+UPDATE!!
+# What's new?
+1) The program now has two modes. a) Normal Mode b) unique Mode
-:-#Program has two modes.
-The normal mode will give you predefined names and with the new unique mode you can make your new names from scratch.
+2) On Normal Mode the program will give you predefined names.
+3) With unique mode, you can make your new names from scratch.
-#With unique mode you have to enter starting character of your name and the program will automatically generate 10 names for you.
-Press Y to get more names or N to exit the program.
+4) In uinque mode you've to enter the starting letter of your name, and the program will automatically give you 10 names.

-NOTE: Just ignore the names that dose't make sense....
-LOL:)
+NOTE:-Just ignore the names that dosen't make sense in unique mode!